 Having the right clothing and equipment can quite literally be a life saver if conditions are really bad, but even in less extreme weather it can mean the difference between having an enjoyable or a miserable day out in the hills.

-Mountaineering Scotland advice is to be aware of this problem and not to buy clothes or equipment which features non-essential magnets.
+Mountaineering Scotland advice is to be aware of this problem and to avoid clothes or equipment with non-essential magnets.

 Renowned backpacker Chris Townsend has spent a lifetime wandering the Scottish hills, not to mention many ultra-long-distance routes abroad, and knows a thing or two about keeping dry - or at least as dry as possible.
 Read his advice on backpacking in the cold and wet here.